chaojianhu/xcrawler/README.md

 config.from_file('path/to/your/config')
 ```

-1. Bingo, you are ready to go:
+1. Bingo, you are ready to go now:

 ```
 crawler.run()